-'Upbeat' Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction
+Upbeat Harvey Weinstein at Manhattan hospital, a day after sex crimes conviction

 Dozens of women have also filed civil lawsuits against Weinstein.
 His former film studio, Weinstein Co, filed for bankruptcy in March 2018 and is being liquidated.

-Reporting by Gabriella Borter, Maria Caspani, Karen Freifeld, Brendan Pierson and Jonathan Stempel in New York; Editing by Steve Orlofsky, Noeleen Walder and Marguerita Choy
+Reporting by Gabriella Borter, Maria Caspani, Karen Freifeld, Brendan Pierson and Jonathan Stempel in New York; Editing by Noeleen Walder, Marguerita Choy and Grant McCool